revalew/CVaPR-Project/README.md

 - The `cvapr_project_instructions.txt` file contains the rough notes on the details of this project (in Polish).

 - The `corrections_needed.png` file contains the list of things that needed to be corrected before the final report was submitted (in Polish).

+- The `corrections_needed_2.png` file contains another thing that needed to be corrected before the final report was submitted (in Polish).

 #### `./src/` directory